Modular multiscale approach to modelling high-harmonic generation in gases: Model Execution and User Interfaces

 \subsection{Execution pipeline}

-Standard operation runs the modules on a~supercomputer as a~pipeline of consecutive jobs.
-The initial point is a~starting hdf5-archive containing all the inputs.
-We provide two interfaces to create the starting file: a~jupyter notebook and a~transformer from a~text-file input.
-The latter option is suitable for creating larger units to run the code many times to scan a~subset of the parametric input space and similar tasks.
-Once the input file is ready, the pipeline is executed using a~SLURM~\cite{SLURM} queue of jobs.
+The standard operation executes the modules on a supercomputer as a~sequential pipeline of independent jobs.
+The workflow begins with an initial HDF5 archive that contains all input parameters.
+Two interfaces are available to generate this initial file: a Jupyter notebook and a text-to-HDF5 converter.
+The former eases the understanding of the code operation with examples and templates (see Section~\ref{Physics Examples}) shipped with the code.
+The latter is convenient for preparing large sets of inputs, enabling repeated code executions such as parameter-space scans or similar batch tasks.
+Finally, the core interface is only the HDF5 archive itself (see Section~\ref{User Interfaces: HDF5}), and this data standard enables easy customisation of the operation for user applications.
+Once the input file is prepared, the pipeline is launched through a SLURM~\cite{SLURM} job queue.

-There are basically two families of inputs: physical and numerical.
-The physical parameters describes the set up (the laser pulse at the entry of the simulation and the medium).
-Usually, the inputs are scalars, see below more advanced examples of customised inputs below.
-The second family of \emph{physical} parameters are the \emph{material constants}, which principally do not vary from one simulation to another.
-In our case, all these constants are related to the gas specie.
-There is a~default option in the code for all the material constants, and the specification of the used gas is the only necessary input (note that all the material constants can be easily modified by a~user within the input file if needed).
-Regarding the numerical parameters, the current release of the code require their specification because the code might be use for many different applications.
-The explanation of the input parameters is discussed in detail in the accompanying documentation.
-Next, we show test cases in Section~\ref{Physics Examples}.
+The input parameters can be broadly classified into two categories: physical and numerical.
+The physical parameters define the simulation setup, including the laser pulse characteristics at the entrance and the properties of the medium.
+In most cases, these inputs are scalar values, although more advanced and customisable examples are presented in Section~\ref{User Interfaces: Customised inputs}.
+The second subset of \emph{physical} parameters corresponds to the \emph{material constants}, which typically remain unchanged throughout a series of simulations.
+In our case, these constants are associated with the selected gas species (such as the ionisation potential or the microscopic potential~\eqref{eq:Microscopic Response in XUV regime (TDSE): SC potential}).
+The code provides default values for all material constants, requiring only the specification of the gas type.
+Nevertheless, users can easily modify any of these constants directly in the input file if needed.
+The numerical parameters must be explicitly defined in the current version of the code, as the implementation is designed to accommodate a wide range of applications.
+A detailed description of all input parameters is provided in the accompanying documentation.
+Representative test cases are presented in Section~\ref{Physics Examples}.